hashicorp/packer/website/source/docs/provisioners/puppet-masterless.html.markdown

   [facts](http://puppetlabs.com/puppet/related-projects/facter) to make
   available when Puppet is running.

+* `hiera_config_path` (string) - The path to a local file with hiera configuration to be uploaded to the remote machine.
+Hiera data directories must be uploaded using the file provisioner separately.

 * `module_paths` (array of strings) - This is an array of paths to module directories on your local filesystem.
 These will be uploaded to the remote machine.
 By default, this is empty.